sysworx/emsView/README.md

 # emsView - Streaming Monitor for Emby Server

 ## Overview
 `emsView` is an  simple web application designed to monitor active streaming sessions on an Emby Media Server in real-time.
-As a Progressive Web App (PWA), it offers a user-friendly interface to display all ongoing streams, including detailed information like user data, played content, quality, and more.
+As a Web App, it offers a user-friendly interface to display all ongoing streams, including detailed information like user data, played content, quality, and more.

 ## Key Features
 - **Real-Time Streaming Monitoring**: Keep track of all active streams on your Emby Server as they happen.